 To cancel the rating, click the same [★] as when the setting was made on the right of the window.
-Introduction

-You can also set ratings (including [Reject] setting) from the menu that appears by clicking on an image in the main window while holding down the <control> key.
+- As the file structure of the image data is changed when a rating is set to an image, it may not be possible to check the image information in third-party software. - You can also set ratings (including [Reject] setting) from the menu that appears by clicking on an image in the main window while holding down the <control> key.